Dacrydium cupressinum: In European culture

 D. cupressinum was once the most harvested timber in New Zealand.

 D. cupressinum was valued for its timber, shown here for flooring.

-D. cupressinum has played a significant role in both the Māori and European cultures of New Zealand.
+Dacrydium cupressinum has played a significant role in both the Māori and European cultures of New Zealand.
 In 1773, the British explorer, James Cook, brewed the first native beer at Tamatea / Dusky Sound, extracting the young tips of the branches of the tree to create what was known as "spruce beer".
 Cook's beer was an efficient source to prevent scurvy, a deficiency disease.
 The British missionary, Richard Taylor, in a book on the cultural and natural history of New Zealand plants published in 1848, described D. cupressinums fruit as being prized by the natives and observed that infusions of its wood were used for making beer.
 He also noted that resin from the tree was "sweet and bitter".

 The former vernacular name used by European settlers, the 'red pine', which refers to the deep red colour of the sap and wood of the tree, has since fallen out of common use.

-D. cupressinum served as a significant source of timber in New Zealand, because the tree was present throughout many lowland parts of the country and the trees could grow to large sizes.
+Dacrydium cupressinum served as a significant source of timber in New Zealand, because the tree was present throughout many lowland parts of the country and the trees could grow to large sizes.
 D. cupressinum was once the most harvested timber in New Zealand, consisting of 58 percent of the country's total timber production between 1918 and 1930.
 The timber has been used for furniture making, and the interior panelling of trams and railway-cars.
 The timber has also been used for other miscellaneous purposes, such as ceiling bases, coffins, and picture-frames.

 The timber has a uniform texture and it is very durable and resilient.
 In a 1931 revision of the tree's properties of the wood, it was called the "most important softwood in New Zealand".
 The timber was frequently chosen for decorative purposes; the timber merges the qualities of a textured hardwood with the moderate weight of a common softwood.
 D. cupressinums primary roles as a timber include it being used for fencing, flooring, furniture making, wagon-building, and weatherboards.
 The heartwood is durable above ground, but the sapwood is prone to decaying in wet environments and vulnerable to infestations by beetles.